AfafSaedabdlrahman/procurement-Assistant/readme.md

 ### 3. Improved Response Formatting

-- Developed a function to process and structure responses for better readability.
+- Developed an endpoint to process and structure responses retrieved from an LLM, enhancing readability.

 **Outcome:** A significant improvement in the assistant's accuracy, relevance, and user-friendliness.